Vaibhavats/data-cleaning-openenv/README.md

 1. **Always inspect `dataset.missing_counts` and `dataset.dtypes` first** — they surface the most obvious issues.
 2. **Read `action_history`** — past rewards tell you what worked.
 3. **Don't over-clean** — row-deletion penalties accumulate; only remove rows with confirmed issues.
-4. **Order matters for Task 3**: dedup → fill nulls → filter invalids → fix dtypes → submit.
+4. **Order matters for Task 3**: dedup → fill nulls → filter invalids → map/standardize values → validate emails → fix dtypes → submit.
 5. **`submit` early if stuck** — a partial score is better than hitting max_steps with no submit (which also triggers grading).

 ---